-Mr Miles is also currently the chairman of Prixcar Services Pty Limited, a director of Kawasaki Australia.
+Mr Miles is also currently the chairman of Prixcar Services Pty Limited, and a director of Kawasaki Australia.
 He also is a director of other affiliated Kawasaki companies in Australia and a member of the Policy Council of Shipping Australia.

-Mr Miles was appointed as a director of Qube on 7 November 2011.
+Mr Miles was appointed as an alternate non-executive director of Qube on 7 November 2011.
+He resigned from this position on 1 April 2013 to accept his appointment as a non-executive director.

-Member of the Safety, Health and Environment Committee
+Member of Safety, Health and Environment committee.

-Åge Holm

-Alternate non-executive director
+Aage Holm Alternate non-executive director.